serdbay/Customer-Churn-Modeling/README.md

 * [Contact](#contact)

 ## General Information
-The churn analysis as the whole of analytical studies on ìa customerî, ìa product or serviceî, and ìthe probability of abandonmentî.
+The churn analysis as the whole of analytical studies on ‚Äúa customer‚Äù, ‚Äúa product or service‚Äù, and ‚Äúthe probability of abandonment‚Äù.

 For this project, we will be analysing and then modeling the Telco company customer dataset in order to understand the results, and we will try to check our data model.